 That’s why we want to hear your stories – what you chose to do when you had kids, what you might choose to do in the future, and how a really strong paid parental leave scheme might change your decision.

-Share your story with us by commenting at the blog, or get in touch with our office directly by email to tell us what you think.
+Share your story with us by commenting below, or get in touch with our office directly by email to tell us what you think.